devgateway/www.developmentgateway.org/_posts/2013-03-01-open-development-technology-alliance-now-runs-on-zunia-technology.md

 created: 1362150054
 old_path: news/open-development-technology-alliance-now-runs-zunia-technology
 title: Open Development Technology Alliance Now Runs on Zunia Technology
-lede: The Open Development Technology Alliance (ODTA) aims to enhance accountability and improve the delivery and quality of public services through technology-enabled citizen engagement.
+excerpt: The Open Development Technology Alliance (ODTA) aims to enhance accountability and improve the delivery and quality of public services through technology-enabled citizen engagement.
 The ODTA is an initiative of The World Bank, anchored by the World Bank Institute, the Social Development Department and the ICT Sector Unit